-It’s changing the flavor to have more of a pastry-like taste instead of pizza dough.
-This method is excellent for California Pizza Kitchen or Chicago Deep Dish recipes, where the dough is decidedly flakier when it’s baked.
+It’s changing the flavor to have a more pastry-like taste than pizza dough.
+This method is excellent for California Pizza Kitchen or Chicago Deep Dish recipes, where the dough is flakier when baked.

-Adding butter to the recipe is more than likely faster to mix into the dough since butter can absorb more quickly than oil.
+Adding butter to the recipe will likely mix into the dough since butter can absorb more quickly than oil.

 You can additionally add butter in layers while you’re working the dough.
 This method creates layers and layers of dough that will cook just like pastry or biscuits.

 If you’re living in America, you probably have that container of Crisco in your pantry.
 It’s a food shortening that’s great for making cookies without butter.